andyaiken/skirmish/tasks.md

     * Takes half damage from physical damage
     * Move through / see through walls
     * No movement penalty for obstructed terrain
-  * Undead
-    * Double damage from light damage
-    * Easily rise from Unconscious
   * Aquatic
     * No movement penalty for water terrain
 * Kobold